enketo/blog/_posts/2015-05-19-install-enketo.md

 sudo ufw status
 ```

-Type "y" when asked to proceed with operation.
+Type _y_ when asked to proceed with operation.

 **Test**: You should now no longer be able to access enketo in your browser using the server's IP address and port.